Timothée Chalamet's Reaction To Seeing Tonya Harding Is Priceless

 In keeping with the theme tonight, I,Tonya seeks to tell the story of a woman who was silenced by history.
 Behold the face of a young man discovering her for the first time.

 Twenty-four years following a scandal that rocked the world, Margot Robbie takes on the role of figure skater Tonya Harding in a behind-the-scenes story that will have you questioning what’s real, what’s fake, and how much we truly know about the controversial figures who become cultural lightning rods.
-I, Tonya hits cinemas February 16.
+I, Tonya hits theaters January 5.
+Grab your tickets HERE.

 Read These Stories Next: